Ongoing Research Directions

 Impact

-The successful implementation of this research will provide practical support for autistic adults struggling with the challenges of job-seeking.
+The successful implementation of this research will provide practical support for autistic and ADHD adults struggling with the challenges of job-seeking and being productive at the workplace.
 By fostering collaboration through innovative interventions, this proposal seeks to help autistic adults overcome these barriers and secure employment.
-On a broader societal level, increasing the inclusion of autistic individuals in the workforce will allow them to contribute their unique skills—such as hyperfocus, consistency, and creative problem-solving—toward addressing future challenges.
+On the other hand, employing AI-based adaptive stimuli in VR can significantly support ADHD workers' cognitive state aiming to reduce distractions, sustain attention, and improve overall task performance and productivity.

 Collaborator(s) and Partner(s):

-Elizabeth Foster (Melwood), Elizabeth Green (LinkTalent), Dave Caudel (Frist Center for Autism and Innovation at Vanderbilt University), Donna Peppard (University of Pennsylvania)
+Elizabeth Foster (Melwood Inc.), Elizabeth Green (LinkTalent), Dave Caudel (Frist Center for Autism and Innovation at Vanderbilt University), Dasha Peppard (Center for Student Professional Development, Temple University), Andrew Hundt (Carnegie Mellon University)

 Outcome(s):